 Inside the tunnel, the formations are impressive, as is the opening at the end of the tunnel which is a complete contrast to the entry.

-There are numerous sections of Aboriginal art scattered around, all of which is fading and becoming harder to see each time I visit.
+There are numerous sections of Aboriginal art scattered around, all of which are fading and becoming harder to see each time I visit.

 There is no camping at Tunnel Creek, once you finish your exploring you will either be continuing on towards Fitzroy Crossing and Geikie Gorge or back to your camp at Windjana Gorge Campground.